elmauro/commerce-app/README.md

 ## Starting the Application

-You can start the application using npm start or Docker Compose
+You can start the application using npm start (npm install --legacy-peer-deps and npm start)  or Docker Compose

 **With Docker Compose**